Disordered Eating and Body Image

 Binge Eating Disorder - a 'binge' is characterised by an episode of eating during which an objectively large amount of food is eaten, with the complete loss of control whilst eating it.

-EDNOS (Eating Disorder Not Otherwise Specified) - a person with EDNOS may present with many of the symptoms of other eating disorders such as Anorexia or Bulimia but may not meet the specific criteria for these disorders
+OSFED (Other Specified Feeding or Eating Disorders) - a person with OSFED may present with many of the symptoms of other eating disorders such as Anorexia or Bulimia but may not meet the specific criteria for these disorders

-Othorexia - displays symptoms of obsessive behaviour in pursuit of a healthy diet.
-A person with Othorexia is Obsessed with defining and maintaining the perfect diet rather than an ideal weight.
+Orthorexia - displays symptoms of obsessive behaviour in pursuit of a healthy diet.
+A person with Orthorexia is obsessed with defining and maintaining the perfect diet rather than an ideal weight.